karlidean/datafun-06-eda/README.md

    1. This dataset was acquired by filtering the original data set by conference.
 6. I also completed the data analysis portion without annotations during this open session.
 7. Add - Commit - Push
+8. Completed my annotations for this project.
+9. Add - Commit - Push